Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 ![](/assets/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo/aligned-loop.png)

-And that's the output you wanna see, the begin of the loop on a 64 byte boundary.
+And that's the output you want to see, the beginning of the loop on a 64-byte boundary.

 # The last optimization ideas
 ## Binary Search
-One simple, but effective idea to reduce the number of intersections is to binary search `lhs` or `rhs` depending on which has the smallest first document id by the first document id from the other.
+One simple but effective idea to reduce the number of intersections is to binary search `lhs` or `rhs` depending on which has the smallest first document ID by the first document ID from the other.
 Doing so allows us to skip the beginning section of the Roaringish Packed.

-This idea is specially effective in scenarios like this:
+This idea is especially effective in scenarios like this:

 ```
 lhs: 1000000,g_0,v_0 | ...